Classical Logic as Intuitionistic Logic with Duality: Abstract

 \section{Abstract}

 The field of \emph{proof-theoretic semantics} (P-tS) offers an alternative approach to meaning in logic that is based on inference and argument (rather than truth in a model).
 It has been successfully developed for various logics; in particular, Sandqvist has developed such semantics for both classical and intuitionistic logic.
 In the case of classical logic, P-tS provides a conception of consequence that avoids an \emph{a priori} commitment to the principle of bivalence, addressing what Dummett identified as a significant foundational challenge in logic.
 In this paper, we propose an alternative P-tS for classical logic, which essentially extends the P-tS for intuitionistic logic by operating over literals rather than atomic propositions.
-Importantly, literals are atomic and not defined by negation but are defined by inferential relationships.
+Importantly, literals are atomic and not defined by negation but are related by a primitive duality encoded inferentially at the atomic level.
 This semantics illustrates the perspective that classical logic can be understood as intuitionistic logic supplemented by a principle of duality, offering fresh insights into the relationship between these two systems.